-The Rover 2000 was the product of a new and highly imaginative engineering team that had joined Rover in the 1950s.
-Their idea was to produce a new and radical car to fight future battles with – the project was officially born in 1956, although Bashford had been dreaming of designing a baseframe car for sometime prior to that.
-The design team had all but completed their work on the P5 and turned their attention to the P4 replacement – that is, when they were not working on the T3.
+The Rover 2000 was the product of a new and highly imaginative Engineering Team which had joined Rover in the 1950s.
+Their idea was to produce a new and radical car to fight future battles with – the project was officially born in 1956, although Gordon Bashford had been dreaming of designing a baseframe car for sometime prior to that.
+The Design Team had all but completed their work on the P5 and turned their attention to the P4 replacement – that is, when they were not working on the T3.

 The suspension was also a big departure for Rover.
-Up front, the top wishbones act through a cranked linkage onto horizontal coil springs, which were braced against the scuttle – this system was soon called the ’round the corner’ suspension system.
-The advantage of this system was that it utilized the stiffest part of the car’s structure to absorb suspension loads, but more intriguingly, the design left room to install a gas turbine engine, which the company were still working feverishly on.
+Up front, the top wishbones acted through a cranked linkage onto horizontal coil springs, which were braced against the scuttle – this system was soon called the ’round-the-corner’ suspension system.
+The advantage of this system was that it utilised the stiffest part of the car’s structure to absorb suspension loads, but more intriguingly, the design left room to install a gas turbine engine, which the company was still working feverishly on.